You probably think learning how to write in Chinese is impossible.

 This part of the process is about choosing what you put into your character learning system.

-If you are working on the wrong material then it's wasted effort.
+If you're working on the wrong material then you're wasting your efforts.
 Instead choose to learn Chinese characters that you are like to want to use in the future.

 My list in order of priority contains: